-Celery with Olive Oil
+Celery and Olive Oil

 Celery, whose production and consumption dates back centuries, has even been the subject of epics about its health benefits.

-The benefits of celery, which spread all over the world, are also mentioned in the Greek epic Iliad.
+The benefits of celery, which spread worldwide, are also mentioned in the Greek epic Iliad.
+Celery is a vegetable widely consumed with olive oil, stuffed, boiled vegetables, salad, or soup, depending on the soil it grows.
 It is the information contained in the epic, where it was used as both food and medicine.
-Celery is a vegetable that is widely consumed with olive oil, stuffed, boiled vegetables, salad or soup, depending on the soil it grows.

-Leek with Olive Oil
+Leek and Olive Oil

 The food of the leek, which contains different vitamins, will add flavor to your tables and will be a practical and delicious meal that you can easily feed your children with its nutritional values.